Luscombe Searelle

-Complete, it had a stage, stalls, comfortable boxes, a bar; as well as costumes and scenery and dressing rooms for the opera stars.
-And so, oddly, this raw, rough and dusty mining town that boasted a bar to every five men and as many prostitutes, received opera among its first serious form of entertainment.
+The wagon had a stage, stalls, comfortable boxes, a bar, as well as costumes, scenery, and dressing rooms for the opera stars.
+Following their arrival, the mining town received opera as its first serious form of entertainment.
 Searelle opened his first season with Maritana and The Bohemian Girl.

-In this spirited town where gunmen shot up bars and later audiences became notorious for whooping and flinging their chairs around if a management refused to play the national anthem, Luscombe was bound for an eventful stay.

-But this small, round, thirty-six-year-old from Devonshire had enough genius and energy to cope ably with the exuberance of these immigrant Welsh miners.
-As an agent, and producer, Searelle was responsible for innumerable theater celebrities coming from London; the most famous was the ex-opera star turned actress, Genevieve Ward.
+As an agent and producer, Searelle was responsible for theater celebrities coming from London.
+The most famous of which was the ex-opera star turned actress, Genevieve Ward.
 She arrived in 1891 describing Johannesburg as having "no pavements of any kind, yet the streets lighted by electricity, and the place but five years old".

-In eleven weeks she played in sixteen plays, including six by Shakespeare; Macbeth, Othello, Hamlet, The Merry Wives of Windsor, The Merchant of Venice, and Much Ado About Nothing.
-An exceptional feat of energy considering her 54 years of age.
+In eleven weeks, she played in sixteen plays, including six by Shakespeare: Macbeth, Othello, Hamlet, The Merry Wives of Windsor, The Merchant of Venice, and Much Ado About Nothing.

-Periodically Searelle went on tour and took his company throughout South Africa, Rhodesia and Mozambique.

-In 1892 Searelle brought the partnership of Cora Urquhart Brown-Potter and the romantic lead Kyrle Bellew out from Australia.
+In 1892, Searelle brought the partnership of Cora Urquhart Brown-Potter and the romantic lead Kyrle Bellew out from Australia.
 They toured South Africa with Hamlet and Romeo and Juliet; however, their run was cut short when the Exhibition Theatre in Cape Town burned to the ground.
 Despite his genius and sporadic successes, Searelle was to be dogged throughout his life with litigation and debt, leaving in his wake a story of misfortune.

-His first visit to South Africa was in 1887 with an Australian Opera Company where several operas were staged in Cape Town including three of Searelle’s own compositions; Bobadil, Estrella and Isadora.
-In his time here, ten years in all, he bought a 1600ha coal mine that yielded no coal, and he prospected for tin in Swaziland, with little success.
-He fought with the Boers and was finally hounded out of Johannesburg.
+Periodically, Searelle went on tour and took his company throughout South Africa, Rhodesia and Mozambique.

 In 1905, he staged Bobadil in America, but his principals took off with his money, leaving him destitute.
-He survived selling dusters from door to door and occasionally received a pittance from The New York Journal for poems he submitted.
-Nights were frequently spent on benches.
+He survived selling dusters from door to door and occasionally received a pittance from the New York Journal for poems he submitted.
+His nights were frequently spent on benches.